 - Treatment requirements

 - System age/materials

 - Topography/environment

 - Organizational vision and culture

 - Historical factors

 - Current strategic and operating plans

 - Budget

 - Customer base

-- Services from enterprise/corporate functions (finance, IT, Human Resources, etc.)
+- Services required to be obtained from centralized sources (such as a city or county) (e.g., finance, IT, Human Resources, etc.)

 - Regulations

 - Governance

 - Political environment

 Central San has benchmarked against nationwide data by AWWA sub-categories of WW-only, Combined, Population 100,001-500,000, and Population >500,000 utilities.
 This report does not include Water and Stormwater utility data.
 While Central San is considered a WW-only utility, because relatively few WW-only utilities participated in the survey, Central San is presenting comparable data for both WW-only utilities and Combined utilities.
 A combined utility provides both potable water and wastewater services, potentially in addition to other services such as power, transportation, or electric.
-Data from the two population categories (100,001-500,000 and >500,000) are presented because Central San had a service area population between 488,900 and 494,300 during FYs 17-18 through 19-20.
+Data from the two population categories (100,001-500,000 and >500,000) are presented because Central San had a service area population between